 Getting an Interview

-I applied through a recruiter and interviewed at Gatwick Airport.
+I interviewed through a recruiter - interviewed at Gatwick Airport.

 Interview normally follows a 2 stage process, initial competence based interview with a senior manager followed by a less formal wone with HR and a Director.
 For more junior jobs it many be a technical person followed by HR and a department head.
 Generally there are fewer than 10 candidates per job, so your chances are good.
 Research lots about the airport and the projects because you will get ahead of the others, few candidates are well prepared!